+In January ’22, ExCoS, Refugee Support Devon, STAR and Exeter Amnesty spoke out publicly against the Bill at a rally held in Exeter on 15/1/22 (see News section ).
 City of Sanctuary has been working with #TogetherWithRefugees to oppose the bill which ignores the realities of why people have to flee and seek sanctuary and does not address any of the problems it purports to resolve.
-There have been protests throughout England, a week of action last Ooctober ’21 culminating in a mass rally outside Parliament and further protests in December and January ’22.
-ExCoS and Exeter Amnesty spoke out against the Bill at the recent rally in Exeter on15/1/22 (see News section )
+There have been protests throughout England, a week of action in October ’21 culminating in a mass rally outside Parliament and further protests in December .

 - will punish and criminalise people forced to take “irregular” routes to claim asylum in the UK, deeming them “inadmissible” to the asylum system and liable to prosecution.
 The Home office will attempt to remove them from the UK.

-10th May ’21.
-A new Coalition Campaign group, #Together With Refugees, has launched.
+#Together With Refugees.
+On 10th May ’21 a new Coalition Campaign group, #Together With Refugees, has launched.
 City of Sanctuary and Exeter City of Sanctuary has joined.

-#TogetherWithRefugees brings together a coalition of more than 100 national, local, refugee-led and grassroots groups, who believe in a fairer asylum system and showing compassion to people fleeing war & persecution.
-The campaign opposes the Borders Bill, is calling for upholding the ‘right to asylum’, where people can seek safety in the UK, no matter how they came here.
-Also that People can live in dignity while they wait to hear if they will be granted protection.
-More info here: Borders Bill is expected for debate in Commons in September.
+#TogetherWithRefugees brings together a coalition of more than 200 national, local, refugee-led and grassroots groups, who believe in a fairer asylum system and showing compassion to people fleeing war & persecution.
+The campaign opposes recent government plans and is calling for upholding the ‘right to asylum’.
+(See Resources section)

 April 1.
 2021 New Immigration Plan:

 Last week the UK Government announced new plans for changes to the asylum system.
-Taken in their entirety the proposals represent an attack on the right to seek sanctuary in the UK and will do little to address the systemic, long-term failures of the system that cause such extreme hardship to people seeking sanctuary.
+Taken in their entirety the proposals represent an attack on the right to seek sanctuary.